 The reason for measuring Lux instead of just Lumen is because Lumen isn’t a very good measurement of the actual real-world brightness of a lighting fixture.
 You need to measure Lux at the same point in each bulb to get a good sense of which one is brighter.
 Then you need to examine the beam pattern to see if the light is actually usable. as you can see the Oracle bulb (#4 in the chart) shows 4,000 Lumen but a lower Lux light output and the GTR Lighting GEN 3 bulb (#2 in the chart) shows a whopping 950 Lux, but only 3,700 Lumen, and an excellent beam pattern.
 So, Lumen doesn’t tell the whole story.

 So, once you pick the correct bulb it’s time to make it work!
 Unfortunately, the Jeep Wrangler JK isn’t just plug-and-play due to the built-in CANBUS system the vehicle uses to control and monitor the headlights.
 It’s necessary to use a CANBUS integration module.

 The Jeep Wrangler JK LED CANBUS kit includes a GTR Lighting GEN 3 Ultra LED bulb, a LED CANBUS integration module, and an adapter wire to make the whole thing plug and play.

 Here is the Jeep Wrangler JK LED Headlight Kit all plugged in so you can see how it works.
-This assembly makes the kit an easy plug and play install.
+This assembly makes the kit an easy plug-and-play installation.

 This install system is a little large and bulky with the long wiring, but it’s the easiest to use, most effective LED system on the market, and it’s half the price of a full LED headlight housing replacement product!
-For example the JW Speaker 8700 J LED headlights sell for $500-$6000 for the kit, and this LED bulb system is half the price!
+For example, the JW Speaker 8700 J LED headlights go for $500-$6000 for the kit, and this LED bulb system is half the price!